 A/B testing can help you identify how many form fields to use.
 If you don’t want to miss out on collecting valuable customer information create a form with all the fields you want to include and then remove them one by one.
 Alternatively you can also try putting the form fields across different pages.

 If you want to optimise your landing page performance, The Lead Agency can help.
-Get in touch with our Digital Marketing experts today.
+Get in touch with our Digital Marketing experts today, and we can help you with your Content Marketing, Lead Generation, Email Marketing and SEO needs.